 Beijing is tired of foreign analysts criticising China simply for being what it is.
 A former Chinese ambassador to Australia, Fu Ying, made the point succinctly in her current role as vice–foreign minister: “The West is too arrogant and must stop lecturing us and trying to change China.
 Unless you can accept China as it is, there is no basis for a relationship.”

 But what is China, exactly?
 Is it getting its message across overseas?
-In the case of Australia, what does China’s engagement with Chinese community and social media tell us about the Chinese party-state?
+In the case of Australia, what does China’s engagement with the Chinese community and social media tell us about the Chinese party-state?
 If Australians were to take up Fu Ying’s challenge and accept her country for what it is, would China welcome a little more plain-speaking about what it is up to in Australian community media?

 I raise these questions in the hope that a frank conversation about Chinese propaganda operations in Australia will help to build a more solid foundation for Australia–China relations into the future – a relationship that Australians need to get right if they are to ensure their national prosperity, security and way of life over the decades ahead.